-At December 31, 2007, we had outstanding \$91.5 million of eight-year Senior Secured Notes due 2012 (the "Senior Secured Notes"), a \$70.0 million revolving credit facility (the "Revolving Facility"), a

-\$50.0 million synthetic letter of credit facility (the "Synthetic LC Facility"), and a \$30.0 million term loan (the "Term Loan").
-The financing arrangements and principal terms of each of them are discussed further in Note 10, "Financing Arrangements," to our financial statements included in Item 8 of this report.
-At December 31, 2007, under the Revolving Facility, we had no borrowings outstanding and \$39.8 million of letters of credit outstanding, and had approximately \$30.2 available to borrow.
+At December 31, 2007, we had outstanding \$91.5 million of eight-year senior secured notes due 2012 (the "senior secured notes"), a \$70.0 million revolving credit facility (the "revolving facility"), a \$50.0 million synthetic letter of credit facility (the "synthetic LC facility"), and a \$30.0 million term loan (the "term loan").
+The principal terms of each of these financing arrangements are discussed further under "Description of Outstanding Indebtedness" elsewhere in this prospectus supplement.
+At December 31, 2007, under the revolving facility, we had no borrowings outstanding and \$39.8 million of letters of credit outstanding, and had approximately \$30.2 million available to borrow.

-The Indenture under which our Senior Secured Notes are outstanding provides for certain covenants, the most restrictive of which requires us, within 120 days after the close of each twelve-month period ending on June 30 of each year (beginning June 30, 2005 and ending on June 30, 2011) to apply an amount equal to 50% of the period's Excess Cash Flow (as defined below) to either prepay, repay, redeem or purchase our first-lien obligations under the Revolving Facility, Synthetic LC Facility or Capital Lease Obligations or to make offers ("Excess Cash Flow Offers") to repurchase all or part of the then outstanding Senior Secured Notes at an offering price equal to 104% of their principal amount plus accrued interest.
-"Excess Cash Flow" is defined in the Indenture as consolidated earnings before interest, taxes, depreciation and amortization ("EBITDA") less interest expense, all taxes paid or accrued in the period, capital expenditures made in cash during the period, and all cash spent on environmental monitoring, remediation or relating to our environmental liabilities.
+The indenture under which our senior secured notes are outstanding provides for certain covenants, the most restrictive of which requires us, within 120 days after the close of each twelve-month period ending on June 30 of each year (beginning June 30, 2005 and ending on June 30, 2011) to apply an amount equal to 50% of the period's Excess Cash Flow (as defined below) to either prepay, repay, redeem or purchase our first-lien obligations under the revolving facility, synthetic LC facility or capital lease obligations or to make offers ("Excess Cash Flow Offers") to repurchase all or part of the then outstanding senior secured notes at an offering price equal to 104% of their principal amount plus accrued interest.
+"Excess Cash Flow" is defined in the indenture as consolidated earnings before interest, taxes, depreciation and amortization ("EBITDA") less interest expense, all taxes paid or accrued in the period, capital expenditures made in cash during the period, and all cash spent on environmental monitoring, remediation or relating to our environmental liabilities.

-We offered on August 15, 2007, to repurchase up to \$19.2 million principal amount of the Senior Secured Notes at a price equal to 104% of the principal amount thereof, plus accrued interest.
-This offer, which expired on September 17, 2007, was not accepted by any holders of Senior Secured Notes.
+We offered on August 15, 2007, to repurchase up to \$19.2 million principal amount of the senior secured notes at a price equal to 104% of the principal amount thereof, plus accrued interest.
+This offer, which expired on September 17, 2007, was not accepted by any holders of senior secured notes.
 No portion of our Excess Cash Flow earned through June 30, 2007, is required to be included in the amount of Excess Cash Flow earned in subsequent comparable annual periods.
-However, the Indenture's requirement to make Excess Cash Flow Offers in respect of Excess Cash Flow earned in subsequent twelve-month periods will remain in effect.
+However, unless and until we redeem or repurchase all of the outstanding senior secured notes, the indenture's requirement to make Excess Cash Flow Offers in respect of Excess Cash Flow earned in subsequent twelve-month periods will remain in effect.